metrophilly/sermon-processor/README.md

 # 🎛️ Metro Sermons Processor

-This is a small script to automate the downloading, processing, and scrubbing of Metro's weekly sermons from YouTube.
+This is a small script to automate the downloading, processing, and scrubbing of Metro's weekly sermons from YouTube and audio of Spotify.
 This guide will walk you through setting up `sermon-processor` project using Docker.

 ## Prerequisites